Chemotherapy: The Basics

 How is chemotherapy given?

 Chemotherapy is a “systemic” therapy.
-This means that it travels throughout the whole body to kill cells.
+This means it travels throughout the whole body to kill cells.
 Surgery and radiation are called “local” therapies because they treat only a certain part of the body.
 Chemotherapy can be given to a patient in a few ways:

 • Orally (by mouth).